ericoporto/ags-manual-wiki/acintro4.md

 ![](images/icon_info.gif)

-The game speed is directly related to the number and size of objects on-screen.
-AGS imposes a limit of 20 objects per room, but even if you use all of these and have them visible at the same time, the game speed could suffer.
+Having a large number of large objects on-screen can potentially cause the game to slow down.
+AGS imposes a limit of 40 objects per room.

 Right, now back to the pressing matter at hand - letting the player pick up the key.